dkzlv/nanoform/README.md

 `email2` equality.

-Let's use the `$authForm.getField` helper, that gets the object path to the field and returns a stable and store for this field.
+Let's use the `$authForm.getField` helper, that gets the object path to the field and returns a stable store for this field.
 The store is just an `atom`, nothing fancy.
 It means you can use all the foundational blocks of Nano Stores with them.

 ```ts